“It’s very rewarding and very worthwhile.”

-As a single woman, you may think that she does not fit the mould of your typical foster carer.
+As a single woman, you may think that she does not fit the mould of a typical foster carer.
 But when Victoria talks about the children she supports through the SSI Multicultural Foster Care program, one thing is abundantly clear—she is a born carer.

 After just under two years of being a foster carer, Victoria has developed a passion for providing children with the security, support and connection they need to flourish and grow, showing that fostering can be right for anyone who is ready to make a meaningful commitment in a child’s life.